 These clubs have differing rules regarding membership, but to the extent they are creating a paid subscription or purchasing agreement that is automatically renewed, they must comply with California and Federal statutes that regulate such purchasing arrangements.
 The Department has not received any formal complaints that any of its licensees are out of compliance with these statutes, but the Department is aware that allegations of such non-compliance have been made against one or more of its licensees.
 Given the prevalence of such clubs, the Department wants to ensure that its licensees are aware of the legal requirements concerning renewals, whether in clubs they manage or in clubs that are managed for them by third-party marketers.
 The Department does not intend this advisory to be a comprehensive set of legal guidelines pertaining to these issues, and we encourage all licensees to review the rules governing their clubs with an appropriate compliance advisor.

-The following are terms defined in California Business and Professions Code section 17601:
+The following are terms defined in California Business and Professions Code Section 17601:

 Automatic Renewal means a plan or arrangement in which a paid subscription or purchasing agreement is automatically renewed at the end of a definite term for a subsequent term.
-It also includes “free trial” offers that convert to automatic payment unless cancelled by the consumer.
+It also includes “free trial” offers that convert to automatic payment unless canceled by the consumer.
 Automatic Renewal does not include a paid subscription or purchasing agreement that terminates after a set period unless the customer takes affirmative steps to extend or renew.

 Automatic Renewal Offer Terms mean the following clear and conspicuous disclosures: